Santander expanding investment bank in US and UK, sources

 More than 20 bankers have already been recruited, chiefly in the United States, the first source said, adding the announcement on the overall hiring spree could come within weeks.
 New recruits could start in August, that person said.

-The recruitment is being overseen by the head of Santander Corporate and Investment Banking, Jose Manuel Linares, also a former JPMorgan banker.
+The recruitment is being overseen by the head of Santander Corporate and Investment Banking, Jose M. Linares, also a former JPMorgan banker.

 Santander is currently a minnow in U.S. investment banking.
 But it wants to become a 'tier two' player over time, behind Wall Street giants like Goldman Sachs, the second source said.